 If you aren’t sure about the results of the test, take another one in a few days.

 Several factors can lead to a false-negative home pregnancy test:

 - the test kit is expired

-- the urine turned out to be diluted
+- the urine was diluted

 Try retesting in a few days.

-A rapid increase of hCG in the blood can indicate, among other things, a multiple pregnancy.
+A rapid increase of hCG in the blood can indicate, among other things, twins or triplets.